 a reflection that is but an echo.

-The exhibition and the artists' work were supported by Arts Promotion Centre Finland, The Finnish Cultural Foundation and the city of Nurmes.
+The exhibition and the artists' work were supported by Arts Promotion Centre Finland and The Finnish Cultural Foundation.

 Maija Laurinen & Michal Czinege — Double Negative